 The same research cites that as in any medicine, the sooner the degeneration is addressed, the better the results in patient satisfaction.
 PRP is no exception.
 “The administration of PRP has a protective effect on damaged discs in the acute and delayed injection settings representing clinical treatment with PRP in the early versus late stages of the degenerative process.
 It appears that earlier intervention in the disease process would be more beneficial than PRP treatment of already severely degenerated discs.”(12)

-In our research, Treatment of Chronic Low Back Pain with Platelet-Rich Plasma Injections, we wrote:
+In our research, Treatment of Chronic Low Back Pain with Platelet-Rich Plasma Injections, published in the journal Cogent Medicine (13) we wrote:

 - Platelet-Rich Plasma (PRP) is a non-invasive modality that has been used to treat musculoskeletal conditions for the past two decades.
 Based on our research, there were no publications that studied the effect of PRP on unresloved lower back pain.
 The aim of this study was to report the clinical outcomes of patients who received PRP injections to treat unresolved lower back pain.